 In the spring and into the summer, once it gets too warm to cut buckthorn, we pull garlic mustard and address other nasty invasive plants (such as wild parsnip).

 In the spring or fall, we work with the Property Manager on options for burning the prairies to remove thatch and promote new growth.
-In 2015, this work stopped at our Park due to procedural changes that the State mandated, but in 2020 we with a grant and private donations, we burned 120 acres of prairie and they looked fantastic that summer after the burn.
+In 2015, this work stopped at our Park due to procedural changes that the State mandated.
+In the fall & spring of 2020/21, with a grant and private donations, we burned 120 acres of prairie and they looked fantastic that summer after the burn.
 Additional prairie (and woodland) burning is now happening each season as donations make this possible.

 In the fall, we collect wildflower seeds to aid in replanting areas that need help the following year.
-High-school students often assist with these efforts.
+High-school students and corporate volunteer teams often assist with these efforts.

 One of our teams usually works 9am-noon on Monday, Wednesday, and Friday from October 1st through April or May (and often during the summer as well).
 John will send out an email the night before the workday indicating the time and place that we will be meeting.
 We usually meet “at the shop” at 9am.
 The shop is the maintenance area of the Park; this area is the first road to the left after you get into the park past the entrance (if you get to Homestead Hollow you’ve gone too far).
 There is a sign that says: maintenance area, authorized vehicles only; as a volunteer, you are authorized to park there, but please find a spot where you will not be blocking any of the garage doors, dumpsters, or equipment.
 This group is nicknamed the "buckthorn busters!"